-Support should be fast: responses to tickets should arrive within minutes, not days.
+Support should be fast: Responses to issues should come in minutes.
 3PS delivers a completely different approach and philosophy from that of Oracle or SAP.
 High priority tickets, as defined by the customer and not the software publisher, come within 15 minutes guaranteed.
-For tickets of lower priority, SLAs provide equally reasonable response times.
+SLAs provided response times for tickets of lesser priorities.
 The leading objective is to ensure that every issue presented is successfully resolved in a timely manner.